 In 2007, Dr. Reid’s own research unexpectedly showed a slight increase in heart attacks among healthy, older women who took calcium supplements to prevent fractures.

 “Our hypothesis when we started the study was that calcium would protect the heart,” Reid said.
-Dr. Reid was not really convinced, so along with researchers from University of Aberdeen in the U.K. and Dartmouth University in America they combined and analyzed research findings of 11 different randomised trials in which participants took 500mg calcium supplements (or a higher dose) daily without taking Vitamin D.The researchers made adjustments for the differences in study design and came to the conclusion that calcium supplementation was only associated with a small increase in heart attack risk, but was not associated with an increased risk of stroke or heart disease.
+Dr. Reid was not really convinced, so along with researchers from University of Aberdeen in the U.K. and Dartmouth University in America they combined and Advocacy for the use of calcium supplements arose at a time when there were no other effective interventions for the prevention of osteoporosis.
+Their promotion was based on the belief that increasing calcium intake would increase bone formation.
+Our current understandings of the biology of bone suggest that this is not likely to occur. research findings of 11 different randomised trials in which participants took 500mg calcium supplements (or a higher dose) daily without taking Vitamin D.The researchers made adjustments for the differences in study design and came to the conclusion that calcium supplementation was only associated with a small increase in heart attack risk, but was not associated with an increased risk of stroke or heart disease.

 Dr. Reid set out to prove that calcium supplementation may rapidly elevate blood calcium levels contribute to arterial disease.
 It did become apparent that calcium from food sources is absorbed much more slowly.
 Funny that, how healthy foods through an expensive “scientific” study are proving to be more beneficial.
 Dr. Reid states that he “encourages patients to get their calcium from the foods they eat rather than supplements.
 Dr. Reid should have gone further and examined the link between milk consumption and hip fractures.